The Albero House for Adults

-The main benefactors of the adult home are Carl M. Albero, a founder of the defense contracting company AMSEC and honorary director of St. Mary’s board, and his wife, Carole Anne Albero, a retired special education teacher, St. Mary’s volunteer and member of St. Mary’s Auxiliary Board.
-Other major supporters include St. Mary’s Auxiliary Board, Beazley Foundation, The Cabell Foundation, Hampton Roads Community Foundation, Sentara Healthcare, Amerigroup Charitable Foundation, PACE Collaborative, Bank of America and the Napolitano Family Foundation.
+The Albero House is named after the main benefactors, Carl M. Albero, a founder of the defense contracting company AMSEC and honorary member of St. Mary’s Board of Directors, and his wife, Carole Anne Albero, a retired special education teacher and honorary member of St. Mary’s Auxiliary Board.